Common symptoms and first checks

 Flashing or rubbing

 Often linked to irritation from parasites or water quality.
 First check ammonia, nitrite, pH, temperature, and recent chemical changes.
+If water numbers are normal and flashing persists, microscope examination of a skin scrape is more reliable than guessing.

 Gasping or hanging near waterfalls

 Can indicate low oxygen, gill irritation, parasites, medication stress, or poor water.
 Increase aeration immediately while checking water.
+Koi oxygen demand rises after feeding, during warm weather, and when medications or algae die-offs reduce dissolved oxygen.

 White spots